lamantin37/SQL_beginner.Day00/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please make a select statement which returns the person's identifiers (without duplication) which visited pizzerias in a period from 6th of January 2022 to 9th of January 2022 (including all days) or visited pizzeria with identifier 2.
+Please make a select statement which returns the person's identifiers (without duplication) who visited pizzerias in a period from 6th of January 2022 to 9th of January 2022 (including all days) or visited pizzeria with identifier 2.
 Also include ordering clause by person identifier in descending mode.

 ## Chapter VIII
 ## Exercise 04 - First steps into SQL world